krbnite/krbnite.github.io/_posts/2018-11-13-Printing-Pretty-Paths-in-Neo4j.md

 "Tom Hanks"
 ```

-This gets a little closer:
+If returning a single string is your goal, this gets a little closer:
 ```
 MATCH path = shortestPath((k:Person {name:"Keanu Reeves"})-[:ACTED_IN|DIRECTED*..20]-(t:Person {name:"Tom Hanks"}))
 WITH relationships(path) AS path_edges, nodes(path) as path_nodes